 - 5.1 This section covers the remuneration of our most senior employees, who are responsible for working with elected councillors to determine the overall strategic direction of the Council.
 They develop and manage a wide range of services to ensure they are economic, efficient and effective and have appropriate governance arrangements.
-In the context of this policy, senior management is defined as: - the Managing Director (who is the designated Head of Paid Service) - the Council's Monitoring Officer (that is the officer responsible for ensuring the Council's compliance with the law in all its activities) - first tier officers; our Directors who report to and are directly accountable to the Head of Paid Service - Second tier officers; our officers who are directly accountable to our first tier officers for the management and provision of individual elements of the Council's services. - 5.2 In terms of pay differentials, we recognise that the Managing Director leads our workforce and has the greatest level of accountability, and so warrants the highest pay level in the organisation.
+In the context of this policy, senior management is defined as: - the Managing Director (who is the designated Head of Paid Service) - the Council's Monitoring Officer (that is the officer responsible for ensuring the Council's compliance with the law in all its activities) - first tier officers; our Directors who report to and are directly accountable to the Head of Paid Service - second tier officers; our officers who are directly accountable to our first tier officers for the management and provision of individual elements of the Council's services. - 5.2 In terms of pay differentials, we recognise that the Managing Director leads our workforce and has the greatest level of accountability, and so warrants the highest pay level in the organisation.
 Our Directors undertake a senior, collective and corporate responsibility for supporting the Managing Director in delivering high quality services to our communities.
 We have reflected this in the level of remuneration for these roles. - 5.3 Below this level, we recognise that the demands on and accountabilities of different management roles vary considerably, and we seek to align pay levels with the relative importance and responsibilities of jobs using the Greater London Provincial Council (GLPC) job evaluation scheme. - 5.4 Annual salary levels for our senior management are set in accordance with the overall principles set out in section 4 above.
-For our Managing Director, Deputy Managing Director, Directors and Second tier officers, salaries consist of grade ranges that are determined locally.
-With the exception of the Deputy Managing Director, these grade ranges consists of a number of incremental salary points, through which employees may progress, subject to satisfactory performance, until they reach the top of the grade.
+For our Managing Director, Directors and second tier officers, salaries consist of grade ranges that are determined locally.
+These grade ranges consists of a number of incremental salary points, through which employees may progress, subject to satisfactory performance, until they reach the top of the grade.

-5.5 The salary ranges for our senior management posts are summarised in the following table and include a pay award of 2.0 per cent from 1 April 2018:
+5.5 The salary ranges for our senior management posts are summarised in the following table.
+The pay award for 2019 has not yet been determined and will be implemented on 1 July 2019:

-Senior role Salary range (including pay
+Senior role Salary range

-award, from 1 April 2018)

-Managing Director £125,145 - £131,086
+Managing Director £125145 - £131087

-Deputy Managing Director £105,403 (single salary point)

-Director £83,388 - £95,814
+Director £83389 - £95814

-Second tier officers as £40,346 - £71,481
+Second tier officers as £40347 - £71481

 defined in section 5.1